 Relating to strategies to increase the availability of and access to child care, including the creation of an employer child-care contribution partnership program, a child-care innovation pilot program.
 H.B.
-3191 was heard in Committee on April 9
+3191 was passed out of Committee with Substitute language.